How Much Money Do I Need To Trade Forex?

 In the mammoth foreign exchange trade market known as the forex, participants from around the globe pursue a broad spectrum of financial goals.
-From institutional investors hedging portfolio risk to independent retail traders seeking profits, the global currency markets are rich in opportunity.
-No matter the extent of your capital resources, the forex is a viable avenue by which to pursue almost any trade-related objective.
+From institutional investors hedging portfolio risk to independent retail traders seeking profits, the global currency exchange is rich in opportunity.
+No matter the extent of your capital resources, the forex market is a viable avenue by which to pursue almost any trade-related objective.

 - Trade-Related Goals

 - Market Volatility

 According to these three inputs, each trader's ideal amount of risk capital will be unique.
 Day trading, swing trading and long-term investing strategies all require different capital allocations.
 Additionally, enhanced volatility and your goals for participating in the financial markets greatly dictate a viable account balance.